 After receiving a degree in English and Anthropology and working for a year as a VISTA community organizer, I returned as a young adult to theological school (Harvard Divinity, ‘94).
 Once ordained, I served as the UU minister in Midland, MI for four years (1995-99) before being called to North Parish.
 It is a serendipitous accident of history that I was “installed” here as minister on October 24, 1999, exactly 354 years from the date of the founding of the church in 1645.
 The rest is history!

 While I identify simply as a UU, my specific theology is that of a Religious Naturalist, a name for an earth-based theology and spirituality that has room for science and mysticism, human agency and awe.
 I had the good fortune to spend my high school and college summers working for the Appalachian Mountain Club and I still enjoy walking in the woods and hiking on mountains.
 I also enjoy singing, listening to piano music, looking at art, and spending time with family and friends.
-I have two children, a daughter and a son, both in the youth programs at North Parish.
+I have two children, one in college and one in high school, both graduates of the youth programs at North Parish.